ashleyh/unaizalakain.github.io/projects/tpb/index.md

 and order concatenation on those listings, multipage support and per torrent description and files retrieval.

-I found this software at an early stage of development so I was able to make several big contributions like filter concatenation, categories and orders support, multipage support and files and info retrieval.
+I found this software developed by [Karan Goel](https://github.com/karan) at an early stage of development so I was able to make several big contributions like filter concatenation, categories and orders support, multipage support and files and info retrieval.

 Some example of use: